Types of Degrees Electrician Majors Are Getting

 |Hispanic or Latino||283|

-Electrician appeals to people across the globe.
+Students from other countries are interested in Electrician, too.
 About 0.3% of those with this major are international students.

 How Much Do Electrician Majors Make?